sbt/sbt-native-packager/src/sphinx/index.rst

           <em>zip</em>, <em>tar.gz</em>, <em>debian</em>, <em>rpm</em>, <em>msi</em> and <em>docker</em>.
           It's as easy as: </p>
           <pre>sbt debian:packageBin</pre>
           <p>An archetype doesn't cover what you need?
 No problem.
-SBT Native Packager i
+SBT Native Packager is
-          build on top of some simple principles and you can customize it in many ways.
+          build on top of a few simple principles so you can customize it in many ways.
           Adding a custom packaging format or some special files.</p>
           <p><a class="btn btn-default" href="formats/" role="button">Learn more »</a></p>
         </div>